Cultivating Emotional Wellbeing

 Many times when we feel angry, sad, anxious or happy in a situation it has little to do with the external environment, and a lot to do with how we make sense of a feeling (bodily felt sense).

 It is also true the other way around: You feel what your brain believes.
-You can try this by thinking of something upsetting (nothing too tramatic) then pay attention to how that thought makes you feel.
+You can try this by thinking of something upsetting then pay attention to how that thought makes you feel.

 Study At Your Own Pace, Forever

-This self-study course has been designed to be completed over a week but you can take things as fast or as slow as you like.
-You’ll also have indefinite access to the course, so you can keep redoing the work, discovering more each time to do it.
+This self-study workbook has been designed to be completed over a week but you can take things as fast or as slow as you like.
+You’ll also have indefinite access to the resources, so you can keep redoing the work, discovering more each time to do it.

 Develop a More Loving Relationship with Yourself